Cup of Flour

 • Sugar: Both granulated (white) and brown sugar are used in this recipe.

-• Milk: This recipe uses 2% milk.
+• Milk: This recipe uses 2% milk, but buttermilk is also a popular option.

 See the recipe card below for the ingredient measurements.